kyverno/policy-reporter/manifests/README.md

 # Installation Manifests for Policy Reporter

 You can use this manifests to install Policy Reporter without additional tools like Helm or Kustomize.
-The manifests are structured into five installations.
+The manifests are structured into different feature sets.

-The installation requires to be in the `policy-reporter` namespace.
-As its the configured namespaces for RBAC resources.
+All installations must take place in the `policy-reporter` namespace.
+As its the configured namespace for RBAC resources.

 ## Policy Reporter